 Recognizing your mistakes as a manager is the first step

-Amid grueling schedules, extra duties and pressures, it can be easy for managers to commit mistakes that have a negative influence on their people.
-The wrong sort of approach or attitude can kill engagement, depress performance, cause wellbeing issues, and lead to employees walking out the door for good.
+In between grueling schedules, extra duties and pressures, it can be easy to commit manager mistakes that have a negative impact on your people.
+The wrong sort of approach or attitude can kill engagement, reduce performance or cause wellbeing issues.
+And that’s before your employees choose to walk out the door for good.

 2. Not listening to employee feedback

-6. An easy mistake is not building trust between manager and employee
+6. The mistake of not building trust between manager and employee

 7. Forgetting to view employees as people